santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 * Creating and sending a signature envelope using SignatureAPI for two recipients.
 * Capturing data from text input fields in the signature process.
 * Monitoring the signing process and retrieving the signed document.
-* Saving the signed contract, adding a row to a Dataverse table and notifying HR automatically.
+* Saving the signed contract, adding a row to a Dataverse table and automatically notifying HR.

 ### The Problem